mckinsey/vizro/vizro-core/docs/pages/user_guides/dashboard.md

 1. Choose one of the possible configuration syntaxes
 2. Create your `pages`, see our guide on [Pages](pages.md)
 3. Choose a `theme` (optional, defaults to "vizro_dark"), see our guide on [Themes](themes.md)
-4. Add `navigation` (optional, defaults to accordion with accordion title 'SELECT PAGE'), see our guide on [Navigation](navigation.md)
+4. Customise your `navigation` (optional, defaults to an accordion with title 'SELECT PAGE'), see our guide on [Navigation](navigation.md)
 5. Add your `dashboard` to the `build` call of Vizro

 !!! example "Dashboard Configuration Syntaxes"